dos65/dotty/docs/docs/reference/principled-meta-programming.md

       ys
     }

-### Relationship with Inline and Macros
+### Relationship with Transparent and Macros

 Seen by itself, principled meta-programming looks more like a framework for staging than one for compile-time meta programming with macros.
-But combined with Dotty’s `inline` it can be turned into a compile-time system.
+But combined with Dotty’s `transparent` feature it can be turned into a compile-time system.
 The idea is that macro elaboration can be understood as a combination of a macro library and a quoted program.
 For instance, here’s the `assert` macro again together with a